Top of main content

 Disadvantages You will not be able to add to your term deposit account once it’s opened.
 You will not be able to add to your term deposit account once it’s opened.

-As your savings will be locked away for an agreed length of time, it’s important to make sure you won’t need to access them.
+As your savings will be locked away for an agreed length of time, make sure you won’t need to access them.
 If you do, you may lose the interest.

 Having another savings account that you can access without a fee for withdrawing money could help in case you need money unexpectedly.
 Creating a budget can give you a clearer picture of your spending and how much you’re able to save.